Brothers Complete Dog Food receives the Advisor’s top rating of 5 stars.

 The second ingredient includes turkey meal, another protein-rich meat concentrate.

-The third ingredient is dried whole egg, a dehydrated powder made from shell-free eggs.
+The third ingredient includes dried whole egg, a dehydrated powder made from shell-free eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

 The fourth ingredient is pea starch, a paste-like carbohydrate extract probably used here as a gel-like binder for making kibble.